PaulsGitHubs/IQ-Radio-Sample-Lossless-Compressions/README.md

 ## Overview

-The `main.cpp` file performs the following steps:
+The `compress.cpp` file performs the following steps:

 1. Reads the SDR IQ samples from a binary file.
 2. Applies FFT to the samples.